ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the philosophy of humor: why we laugh at pain
+   - Exploring why comedy exists in every culture
    - Finding the satirical angle
    - Making it relatable and timeless